In this article, you'll learn to identify a 'Catalan masia' through 17 of its most important elements.

 12. Wooden beams

-The beams are one of the key elements to look out for when considering purchasing a property, as they can add repair costs.
+The beams are one of the key elements to look out for when considering purchasing a property, as they might need refitting.
+During our own rehabilitation projects at Cottage Properties we help buyers source beams from the forests of Montseny in Cataluña, to preserve the heritage of Catalan masias.

 13. Catalan vault